markjprice/apps-services-net7/docs/errata/improvements.md

 > Thanks to Bob Molloy for emailing me about this issue on 5 January 2023.

 In Step 3, you add a reference to a project that is outside the solution.
-In Step 4, you need to build the project.
-I added a note to explain that you must build the project at the command-line or you will see an error because Visual Studio cannot find projects that are outside a solution.
-In early drafts of the book, this was the first time this situation occurred.
-In later drafts, the SQL Server chapter was moved earlier.
-So now the first time the situation occurs is on page 130 but it does not have a note explaining why it is import to build at the command-line using the `dotnet build` command.
-In the next edition I will move the note to the SQL Server chapter.
+In Step 4, you build the project at the command-line or terminal by using the following command: `dotnet build`.

+There is a note to explain that if you try to use the **Build** menu in Visual Studio then you will see an error.
+This is because Visual Studio cannot find projects that are outside a solution.
+In early drafts of the book, this was the first time this situation occurred which is why I put the note here.
+In later drafts, the SQL Server and Cosmos DB chapters were moved earlier.
+So then the first time the situation occurs is in Chapter 3 on page 130.
+In the next edition I will move the note to the first time the situation occurs.